platinumazure/eslint-plugin-qunit/docs/rules/require-expect.md

 error if no assertions are called by the time the test ends unless a developer also calls `assert.expect(0)`.
 QUnit also has a [configuration option](https://api.qunitjs.com/QUnit.config/) to require `expect` for every test.
 This rule checks for `expect` at linting time.

-The default "always" option requires that `expect` is called in each test.
+The "always" option (default) requires that `expect` is called in each test.

 The "except-simple" option only requires an `expect` call when an assertion is called inside of a block or when `assert` is passed to another function.
 The rationale here is that by wrapping `assert` statements in conditional blocks or callbacks, developers are at risk of creating tests that incorrectly pass by skipping assertions.

+The "never" option disallows any `expect` calls in tests.
+With improved resiliancy in QUnit 2.0 for tracking asynchronous activity, projects may prefer to discourage use of redundannt `assert.expect` calls in tests.
+This option codifies such convention.

+The "never-except-zero" option disallows `except` calls, except when used to explicitly assert that a test performs no assertions, which would otherwise be considered an error.

 # Rule Details

+## always

 When using the default "always" option, each test needs an expect call.
-So this example is not valid.
+So the following would warn.

 ```js
 test('name', function(assert) {